916th Grenadier Regiment (Wehrmacht)

 Oberst (Colonel) Goth held the highest rank on the German side on D-Day and personally led counter-attacks to regain ground.

 The 916th withdrew on 8 June from the Omaha Beach area and made the retreat to Saint-Lô.
-Fighting the US divisions with only rifles, machine guns and handgrenades.
+Fighting the US divisions with only rifles, machine guns and hand grenades.
 Very little supply reached the combatants.
 Soldiers of the Regiment can be found at the German war cemetery at La Cambe German war cemetery in Normandy.

 The oldest reenactment group portraying Grenadier Regiment 916 today is known as GR916 in New England.
 This group has related units located throughout both the UK and the USA.